 Warren, Brogdon lead Pacers past Cavaliers.
 113-104

-CLEVELAND (AP) — The Indiana Pacers aren’t big on headlines and highlight reels.

-The Pacers showed off their specialty— winning plays down the stretch — in a 113-104 victory over the Cleveland Cavaliers on Saturday night

-T.J.
-Warren scored 30 points, Malcolm Brogdon hit the go-ahead basket midway through the fourth quarter in a game that was tied 15 times and had 12 lead changes.
+CLEVELAND (AP) — T.J.
+Warren scored 30 points, Malcolm Brogdon hit the go-ahead basket midway through the fourth quarter and the Indiana Pacers beat the Cleveland Cavaliers 113-104 on Saturday night.

-“I felt like we didn’t panic at the end,” said Domantas Sabonis, who fell just short of a triple-double with 18 points, 13 rebounds and nine assists.
-“We really wanted to come out and get it done the way we know we’re capable of.”

 Warren had three baskets down the stretch while Brogdon’s jumper gave Indiana a 96-95 lead with 6:41 remaining.
 Center Myles Turner’s 3-pointer with the shot clock winding down and a minute to play sealed it.